justindujardin/sdl2_alpha/README.md

 ## Integration with Rendery

-Blendy is automatically used by Rendery's SDL2 surface backend.
-All `surface.blit()` calls with alpha blending go through blendy's zero-copy fast path.
+sdl2_alpha is automatically used by Rendery's SDL2 surface backend.
+All `surface.blit()` calls with alpha blending go through sdl2_alpha's zero-copy fast path.

 ## License